csut017/naoblocks.net/Documentation/NewCommands.md

 1. Stop the client code on the robot (if running)
 1. Copy the code to the robot
+  - You can use  `scp engine.py nao@ipaddress://home/nao/naoblocks/` to copy to the robot
 1. Start the code

 **Don't forget to test your code!
 Assume it does NOT work until tested.**